 Winters Creek Lodge

-This lodge is serviced by a separate entrance located at couple of miles down Hwy.
+This lodge is serviced by a separate entrance located a couple of miles down Hwy.
 431 (Mt Rose Highway).
 The Winters Creek Lodge features more advanced skiing and boarding, like double-black diamond runs.
 This is also the area to get access to The Slide Bowl and The Chutes, an expert-only area.

 Mt.
 Rose Family Skiing